pulumi/docs/content/docs/troubleshooting/_index.md

 and you see this warning, then it is likely that this is the source.

 Currently, a warning is issued so as to not break existing code that is functionality properly.
 In a future version, Pulumi *may* be updated to throw instead of producing a warning when this happens.
-It is recommended that Pulumi apps be updated to prevent breakage in the future.
+It is recommended that Pulumi apps be updated to prevent breakage.

 To address the issue update your app to use one of the following forms: